-My research focuses include: argument mining, argument representation and computational linguistics.
+My research focuses include: argument mining, artificial intelligence, and computational linguistics.

 Pease, A., Lawrence, J., Budzynska, K., Corneli, J., & Reed, C. (2017)